-- Corinna Riginos (Princeton University): Grazing strategies for wildlife-livestock coexistence; Consequences of tree density in savannas.
+- Corinna Riginos (The Nature Conservancy): Grazing strategies for wildlife-livestock coexistence; Consequences of tree density in savannas.

 - Kari Veblen (Utah State University): The ecology and managemanet of anthropogenic landscape mosaics

-- Todd Palmer (University of Florida), Alison Brody (University of Vermont) and Dan Doak (University of Wyoming): The effects of termites on the biodiversity of East African savannas.
+- Todd Palmer (University of Florida), Alison Brody (University of Vermont) and Dan Doak and Ryan Langendorf (University of Colorado): Modelling species interactions.

 - Jake Goheen (University of Wyoming): Assessing the impacts of large herbivores upon Acacia reproduction and establishment.

 - Rob Pringle (Princeton University): Functional role of large herbivores & consequences of their extinction; Patterns of abundance in African savannas.

 - Hillary Young and Doug McCauley (University of California at Santa Cruz): The ecology od disease pathogens and vectors (rodents).

 - Kelly Caylor (University of California at Santa Cruz): Ecohydrological impacts of large mammals herbivory an tree-grass balance.